herobd/handwriting_line_generation/README.md

 This was originally Brian Davis's summer 2019 internship project at Adobe (https://github.com/adobe-research/hw_with_style).
 It was then extended afterwards (while at BYU) and finally published.

-The trained models (snapshots) will be available as a file in the release.
+The trained models (snapshots) are available as a file in the release (https://github.com/herobd/handwriting_line_generation/releases/tag/w1.0).

 Code structure based on victoresque pytorch template.